 MIS-C and COVID-19: Rare Inflammatory Syndrome in Kids and Teens

-Kim says that MIS-C or PIMS has features in common with toxic shock syndrome and an illness called Kawasaki disease, which cause inflammation of the blood vessels throughout the body.
+Sick-Samuels says that MIS-C or PIMS has features in common with toxic shock syndrome and an illness called Kawasaki disease, both of which cause inflammation throughout the body.

-Call your family doctor or pediatrician right away if your child experiences a fever of 100.4 or more, lasting more than 24 hours, and at least one of these symptoms:
+Call your family doctor or pediatrician right away if your child experiences a persistent fever of 100.4 or more lasting more than three or four days, or if your child has a fever and any of these symptoms:

 - Red eyes

-- MIS-C is very rare, but it can be dangerous.
+- MIS-C is a rare complication of COVID-19, but it can be dangerous.
+The symptoms can overlap with infections and other illnesses.
 Kids showing symptoms should be seen by a doctor.

-- MIS-C is treatable.
-Medicines can control the inflammation and help avoid lasting organ damage, especially involving the heart.
+- MIS-C is a treatable condition and most children recover fully from this illness.
+With prompt attention, medicines can control the inflammation and help avoid lasting organ damage, especially involving the heart.